 A 200 square foot recycling room must be provided.
 Room must open directly onto loading dock or service area of building.
 The room must have at least one interior door to circulation which is large enough to accommodate recycling toters.
-The room must have seamless vinyl flooring with a seamless cove base and a floor drain in the center of the room.
+The room must have flooring per D.9 and a floor drain in the center of the room.